brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 20 bht.md

 2. "Fear hinders us from preaching Christ openly and fearlessly, while the absence of all restraint and disguise in confessing Christ is demanded from his ministers."
 3. "Paul does not ask for himself the powers of an acute debater, or, I should rather say, of a dexterous sophist, that he might shield himself from his enemies by false pretences.
 It is, that I may open my mouth, to make a clear and strong confession; for when the mouth is half shut, the sounds which it utters are doubtful and confused."

+### Philip Schaff:
+1. "Even when chained to a Roman soldier, he was still an ambassador of God to proclaim the gospel mystery."
+2. "They ought thus to pray for him, still more in view of his condition."
+3. "That he might expound his message in a manner that became him and his high commission, that his imprisonment might have no dispiriting effect upon him, and that he might not in his addresses compromise the name and dignity of an ambassador for Christ."

 ### Archibald T. Robertson:
 1. "Paul is now an old man (πρεσβυτης, Philemon 1:9) and feels the dignity of his position as Christ's ambassador though 'in a chain' (εν αλυσε, old word αλυσις, from α privative and λυω, to loosen)."
 2. "Paul will wear a chain at the close of his life in Rome (2 Timothy 1:16)."